 This is a very powerful middle-grade historical fiction that I think every child should read.
 This Newbery-Medal Winning book takes place during WWII in Denmark.

 This book captured so much emotion, the beauty of friendship, and the power of kindness all while avoiding bringing in gruesome facts about the war.
 In fact, this book emphasizes the small miracles that took place in order to save Denmark’s Jewish population.
-This is one of the WWII books for kids that is a must-read.
+This WWII book for kids that is a must-read.

 This is the quintessential book about the Holocaust written by Anne Frank, a Jewish girl in hiding during WWII.
 Although she did not live to see freedom, her father survived as did the diary that she kept during her years of hiding.

 This is a powerful book that captures the neverending capacity for hope in the human spirit.
 After all, Anne said it best when she said “in spite of everything I still believe that people are really good at heart”.

 This historical fiction book for teens was such an unexpected beauty for me.
 Books about the Holocaust are most often inherently extremely heavy.
 I love the way this book is a fairy tale retelling of Briar Rose (AKA Sleeping Beauty) that turns it into a story about the Holocaust.